gimploo/suyati-ecom-project/README.md

 ### Steps to Start the backend
 1. cd ecom_backend/
-2. install the req packages with pip
+2. install the requirements.txt packages with pip
 3. python manage.py runserver